This add-on is operated by Jan Wrobel

-Integration with wwwhisper service is provided via Ruby Rack and Node.js Connect middlewares.
-This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.
+Integration with wwwhisper service is provided via Ruby Rack and Node.js Connect middleware.
+This minimizes integration cost.
+There is no need to modify your application code and explicitly call the wwwhisper API.

 You can visit a demo site authorized by the wwwhisper add-on.
-The site is configured to allow everyone access, but still require authentication.
+The site is configured to allow everyone access, but still requires authentication.

 Provisioning the add-on